quixio/quix-docs/docs/manage/MLOps.md

 Solving these challenges is a new field of expertise called [MLOps](https://en.wikipedia.org/wiki/MLOps){target=_blank}

-Quix have incorporated MLOps into the Quix Platform so that your data team has a seamless journey from concept to production.
+Quix have incorporated MLOps into the Quix so that your data team has a seamless journey from concept to production.
 The key steps in the MLOps process are:

 1. Build and train models on historical data
 2. Test models on live data